State and Local Economic Development Award

 Award Category Description

-The FLC State and Local Economic Development Award recognizes successful initiatives that involve partnerships between state or local-level economic development groups and federal laboratories for economic benefit.
-Initiatives must have occurred during the past five fiscal years.
+The State and Local Economic Development Award recognizes successful initiatives that involve partnerships between state or local-level economic development groups and federal laboratories for economic benefit that have occurred during the past 10 fiscal years.

 Explore past State and Local Economic Development Award winners here.